konnectors/cozy-konnector-playground/README.md

 3. [x] Saving REPL in localStorage
 4. [ ] Save page by page
 4. [ ] Generate a konnector from the playground
+5. [ ] Access to default parsers
+6. [ ] Load a konnector in the extension

 ## Installation